 Underlying all the world’s water challenges are the looming repercussions of our changing global climate.
 Climate change introduces a huge amount of uncertainty to water supply reliability in the future.
 Where people and businesses could once rely on a safe and stable supply of water, there will be perturbation and threats to that supply.
 We are already seeing increased intensity of water-related natural events like droughts and floods, and this trend is expected to continue.
 Sustainable Development Goal 13.1 aims to strengthen resilience and adaptation to climate-related hazards and natural disasters, which the world will increasingly face.

 On one side, the number of people at risk from floods is projected to hit 1.6 billion in 2050, with $45 trillion worth of assets at risk.
-On the other extreme, it is estimated that by 2050, 3.9 billion people will live in river basins under severe water stress.
+On the other extreme, it is estimated that global water demand will increase 55 percent by 2050, and 3.9 billion people will live in river basins under severe water stress.
 The nature of these impacts will vary by region, changing global water stress dynamics.

 This increase in extreme conditions and variability present a major challenge to companies.
 In addition, corporate action on climate is inextricably linked with water.
 For example, companies report that a quarter of their greenhouse gas reduction activities depend on a reliable water supply.